GeorgeOrt708/How-to-create-an-Attack-and-Defense-Cyber-Security-Lab/README.md

 - Designing and configuring network topologies, including VLANs and subnets, for isolation and traffic control.
 - Configuring guest operating systems such as Windows Server, Linux distributions (Kali, Parrot OS, RHEL), and specialized security tools.
 - Understanding and implementing protocols such as TCP/IP, DHCP, DNS, and routing.
-- Using tools like Wireshark to monitor and analyze network traffic.

 ### Tools Used